NYPL/ami-preservation/docs/pages/preservationServices/qualityControl/qc-workflow.md

   * Generating a QC list
 Use Terminal to generate a QC list for each drive you are QCing by following the steps outlined [here](https://github.com/NYPL/ami-preservation/wiki/Resources#generating-a-qc-list).

-  * Locate & Open QC log

-**Each QC log should be easily found linked in Google Drive as an** _attachment in the Trello Card for the batch you are inspecting._ **If not, check with MPA.** _Tip: you can search for the drive ID / work order ID in the Trello search box._

-  * Use the list of files that appears in the Google Sheet QC log (in the QClog tab) as your list of files to check.
-  * Drop down menus are available for noting specific identifiable errors, and there is a free-text field for general notes.

 # Tools
 See our [Command Line Resources ](https://nypl.github.io/ami-preservation/pages/resources.html)for descriptions, usage, and installation instructions of various tools we use in this workflow.